pass/policies/terms.md

 ## Cancellation and Termination

 1. You are solely responsible for properly canceling your account.
 An email or phone request to cancel your account is not considered cancellation.
-You can cancel your account at any time by clicking on the Account link in the global navigation bar at the top of the screen.
-The Account screen provides a simple no-questions-asked cancellation link.
 2. All of your content will be inaccessible from the Service immediately upon cancellation.
 Within 30 days, all content will be permanently deleted from backups and logs.
 This information can not be recovered once it has been permanently deleted.
 3. If you cancel the Service before the end of your current paid up month, your cancellation will take effect immediately, and you will not be charged again.
 But there will not be any prorating of unused time in the last billing cycle.
 4. PASS Training & Compliance, in its sole discretion, has the right to suspend or terminate your account and refuse any and all current or future use of the Service for any reason at any time.
 Such termination of the Service will result in the deactivation or deletion of your Account or your access to your Account, and the forfeiture and relinquishment of all content in your account.
 PASS Training & Compliance reserves the right to refuse service to anyone for any reason at any time.
+5. Any cancellation defined with a agreement/contract must follow terms dictated in the agreement

 ## Modifications to the Service and Prices